Evan Stephens

-Evan Stephens (28 June 1854 – 27 October 1930) was a Latter-day Saint composer and hymn writer.
+Evan Stephens (28 June 1854 – 27 October 1930) was a Latter-day Saint (historically known as Mormon) composer and hymn writer.
 He was also the director of the Mormon Tabernacle Choir for 26 years (1890–1916).

 Early life and family

 Stephens was born at Pencader, Wales.
 He moved with his family to Willard, Utah Territory when he was twelve.
 His parents had converted to the Church of Jesus Christ of Latter-day Saints (LDS Church) before his birth.
 When he was a very small child his mother would take him with her to work in the fields as she raised money to help pay to build the Salt Lake Temple.

 Stephens performed in his local congregation's choir as a boy.
 When Brigham Young came to visit, Stephens was embarrassed by his poverty, particularly his lack of coat or shoes, and painted his feet black with shoe polish.
 At the bowery before Young entered the building, Stephens became overcome with embarrassment and started to exit the building but ran into Young entering the building.
 Young encouraged him to sing and he returned to the bowery and sang.

 Stephens never married.
 He had an attachment to a girl in Willard when he was in his early twenties, but she died in a freak accident while in a stage performance.
 Later, Stephens was engaged to a woman who made a deathbed request at the end of her brief illness that he love her through his music.

 After his death, Stephens was sealed by proxy to his great niece, Sarah Daniels.
 Stephens had intended on marrying her, and arranged for her to come to Utah from the United Kingdom in 1902.
 Stephens had anticipated that she would convert to the LDS Church on coming to Utah, but when this did not happen, he arranged for her to be his housekeeper.
 According to interviews of Stephens's relatives conducted in the 1950s and the 1990s, Stephens stated that Daniels would have made a good wife, but he would only marry a member of the LDS Church.
 After Stephens died, Daniels did join the LDS Church and she was sealed to him by proxy on 5 November 1931 in the Salt Lake Temple, with the ordinance having been approved by LDS Church president Heber J. Grant.

 Stephens studied at the University of Deseret.